JTSDK/jtsdk64-tools/docs/setup/buildconfig.md

 Save and exit VS Code.

 After saving the file, `close` and `re-open` the JTSDK64-Tools Environment.
-At this point, you can proceed to the MSYS2 setup section.
+Proceed to the MSYS2 setup section.